 Understanding Dental Implants and Bridges

 Dental implants and bridges are both designed to replace missing teeth, but they differ in their approach.
 While dental implants serve as artificial tooth roots that integrate with the jawbone, dental bridges fill the gaps left by missing teeth without replacing the roots.
+For those considering dental implants Rockville MD, understanding the benefits and differences can help you choose the right option for your needs.
 Grasping the differences between these two tooth replacement options will aid you in making a well-informed decision for a confident and healthy smile.

 Delving into these dental restoration options, we’ll examine each surgical or invasive procedure in detail, beginning with dental implants.